-This unit introduces you to the contested area of educational inclusion.
-You will look at differing perspectives on...
+This free course, Inclusive education: Knowing what we mean, introduces you to the contested area of educational...
 Try: Inclusive education: Knowing what we mean now

 What do you think being creative means?
-This unit engages with the debates surrounding the term ‘creativity’ and...
+This free course, Creativity, community and ICT, engages with the debates...
 Try: Creativity, community and ICT now